Andre601/mkdocs-materialx/docs/contributing/reporting-a-bug.md

 Chances are that the bug you discovered was already fixed in a subsequent version.
-Thus, before reporting an issue, ensure that you're running the [latest version] of Material for MkDocs.
+Thus, before reporting an issue, ensure that you're running the [latest version] of MaterialX for MkDocs.
 Please consult our [upgrade guide] to learn how to upgrade to the latest version.

 !!! warning "Bug fixes are not backported"

-    Please understand that only bugs that occur in the latest version of Material for MkDocs will be addressed.
+    Please understand that only bugs that occur in the latest version of MaterialX for MkDocs will be addressed.
 Also, to reduce duplicate efforts, fixes cannot be backported to earlier versions.

 ### Remove customizations